Stat-Devs/Exploratory-Sunday/README.md

 # Exploratory Sunday

 Exploratory Sunday is a social awareness campaign initiated by StatDevs.
 We post weekly statistics and accompanying visualisations every Sunday concentrating on Pakistan’s demographic, healthcare and socio-economic measures.
-The salient feature of these posts is to see how Pakistan’s conditions stack up against Sustainable Development Goals.
+The salient feature of these posts is to show how Pakistan’s conditions stack up against Sustainable Development Goals.

 You can contribute to this awareness initiative by making a data visualization and provide key insights of the indicator and posting it on twitter and linkedin using [#exploratorysunday](https://twitter.com/search?q=exploratorysunday&src=typed_query&f=top)